 After high school, Niesman will be playing Division III basketball at an engineering school.
 Although he is undecided what specific school, he is excited to open new doors and move on to college.

-My name is Miranda Cook, and this is my first year being a part of 42Fifty!
-I am a junior at OHS, and I am on the varsity cheer team.
-I enjoy taking photos and hanging out with my friends in my free time, and I cannot wait to start my career in journalism!
+My name is Miranda Cook, and this is my second year being a part of 42Fifty!
+I am a senior at OHS, and I am on the varsity cheer team.
+I enjoy taking photos and hanging out with my friends in my free time, and I cannot wait to continue my career in journalism!